awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_ec2_using_cloudwatch_compute_optimizer/4_reducing_idle_resources_and_maximizing_utilization.md

 {{% notice note %}}
 **Note** - Remind you of "**Anticipate and adopt new, more efficient hardware and software offerings**" design principle in Sustainability pillar.
 AWS Graviton3 processors instance use up to **60 percent less energy** for the same performance as comparable EC2 instances, which helps you **reduce your carbon footprint**.
 AWS Compute Optimizer will recommend Graviton3 instance types soon.
 {{% /notice %}}
-c6g.large is **AWS Graviton2** processors that deliver up to 40% better price performance over comparable current generation x86-based instances for a variety of workloads.
+c6g.large is **AWS Graviton2** processors that deliver up to 40% better price performance over comparable current generation x86-based instances for various workloads.
 AWS also announced **AWS Graviton3** processors that deliver up to 25 percent higher performance, up to 2x higher floating-point performance, and 50 percent faster memory access based on leading-edge DDR5 memory technology compared with Graviton2 processors.

 Let's see which AWS Graviton3 processors instance type has **2 vCPUs with 4 GiB memory**.
 You can see [Amazon EC2 instance types](https://aws.amazon.com/ec2/instance-types/#Compute_Optimized) and click [here](https://aws.amazon.com/ec2/pricing/on-demand/) to see its On-Demand price.